eredo/dartson/README.md

 ## Mapping Maps and Lists to dart objects

 Frameworks like Angular.dart come with several HTTP services which already transform the HTTP response to a map using JSON.encode.
-To use those encoded Maps or Lists use `map` and `mapList`.
+To use those encoded Maps or Lists use `map`.

 ```dart
 library example;